-How much lithium and cobalt might be left in the world in the earth
+In this guide, we outline how much lithium and cobalt might be left in the world – specifically in the earth

-And, when we may run out of each (in terms of years)
+And, we also outline when we may run out of each (in terms of years).

 Summary – How Much Lithium & Cobalt Are Left On Earth, & When Will We Run Out?